Sugar Cage App Designing a Smarter Way to Reduce Sugar

 Smart Personalization: Added Dynamic Scaling (+/- servings) and a 4-step chat onboarding for a tailor-made experience.

-Reflection: What I’ve Learned
+What I Learned